openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

-# Install and Configure Intel® Distribution of OpenVINO™ toolkit for macOS {#openvino_docs_install_guides_installing_openvino_macos}
+# Install OpenVINO™ Runtime for macOS from Installer

-> **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
+> **NOTE**: Since the OpenVINO™ 2022.1 release, the OpenVINO Development Tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
 These tools are now only available on [pypi.org](https://pypi.org/project/openvino-dev/).

-> **NOTE**: The Intel® Distribution of OpenVINO™ toolkit is supported on macOS version 10.15 with Intel® processor-based machines.
+> **NOTE**: OpenVINO™ Runtime is supported on macOS version 10.15 with Intel® processor-based machines.

 ## System Requirements